Welcome to the add-my-pet portal

 - code for estimating DEB parameters from these data

 - properties of species that are implied by these parameters

 AmP is an initiative in the context of much wider aims:

 - Find the simplest organisation principles for metabolism upon which all life is based

 - Understand taxon-specific patterns as variations on this common theme.

 Organisation and nagivationEach entry has 4 pages: "Predictions & Data", "Parameters", "Implied properties" and "Bibliography".
 Dropdown "Results" in the entry-specific toolbar links these 4 pages.
 Dropdown "Code" gives access to 3 code files ("mydata", "pars_init" and "predict") and a zip file with these 3 files for each entry, which has been used in combination with DEBtool to produce all information.
-Dropdown "Links" lists some database sites, which give views on nomenclature, classification and general species properties.
+For the role of the zip file, see the section on archiving.
+Dropdown "Links" lists some database sites, which give views on nomenclature, classification, general species properties and frequently also pictures.
 The entry name on top of the page links to that entry on the Species List page (see below) to navigate to related species.